Dogukanbutnot/Email-Spam-comparison/README.md

 # Email-Spam-comparison
-Email Spam comparisonwith logistic regression and random forest
+Email Spam comparison with logistic regression and random forest